03

 How the industry actually works

-Conflicts, commissions, retrocessions, and the captain's loyalty problem.
+Conflicts, commissions, retrocessions, and the captain's role at the centre of it.
 Said plainly.

-The first thing a new owner often learns, some months after the first contract is signed, is that the structure of the market places most of the people around the acquisition on the other side of the table.
-The broker who walked them around shipyards in Viareggio and Vlissingen, who introduced them to the captain candidates, who recommended the law firm and the surveyor and the management company, was paid by the seller.
-In some transactions, the same broker also represented the seller.
-The questions that would have surfaced this are not in the standard first-time buyer’s kit.
+The first thing a new owner often learns, months after the first contract is signed, is that the structure of the market places most of the people around the acquisition on the other side of the table.
+The broker who walked them around shipyards in Viareggio and Vlissingen, introduced the captain candidates, and recommended the law firm, the surveyor, and the management company was paid by the seller.
+In some transactions, the same broker represented the seller.
+The questions that would have raised this are not in the standard first-time buyer's kit.

-This is not bad practice.
-It is the structure of the market.
-It has worked this way for half a century.
-The alternative, in which the buyer pays their own adviser at the rates such advice actually costs, feels expensive at the moment of the decision and only feels cheap years later, on a second yacht looking back at the first.
+This is not bad practice so much as the shape of the market.
+The alternative, where the buyer pays their own adviser at the rates such advice costs, feels expensive at the moment of the decision and cheap years later, looking back from a second yacht.

 The two parallel commission norms

 A typical brokerage sale of a 40-metre yacht for EUR 28 million moves between EUR 1.4 million and EUR 2.8 million in commissions, depending on which of two parallel norms is applied.
-Both are presented as "the standard" by the brokers using them.
-They are not the same.
+Both are presented as "the standard" by the brokers using them, although they are not the same.

-The US norm, IYBA-aligned, is a flat 10 percent of gross sale price, paid by the seller.
+The US norm, aligned with the International Yacht Brokers Association (IYBA), is a flat 10 percent of gross sale price, paid by the seller.
 On a USD 50 million sale, that is USD 5 million.
-The MYBA sliding scale is 10 percent on the first USD 10 million, 5 percent on the second USD 10 million, 2.5 percent above.
+The Mediterranean Yacht Brokers Association (MYBA) sliding scale is 10 percent on the first USD 10 million, 5 percent on the second, 2.5 percent above.
 On a USD 50 million sale, that is USD 2.25 million.
 The seller does not always know which is being applied.
 The buyer almost never knows.
-The 4 percent or 5 percent of gross sale price typically captured by the buyer's broker, paid out of the seller's commission pool, is the same arithmetic from either base.
+The 4 to 5 percent of gross sale price typically captured by the buyer's broker, paid out of the seller's commission pool, is the same arithmetic from either base.

-Practitioner commentary attributed to Cromwell Littlejohn (Northrop & Johnson, President and Chief Commercial Officer) at industry events has acknowledged that brokers can be reluctant to publish non-standard, that is reduced, commission rates on the central-agency listing, on the basis that disclosure may suppress buyer-broker viewings.
-The opinion attributed to him is that the system can reward opacity.
-Offered here as published practitioner opinion; Northrop & Johnson itself states a commitment to full transparency.
+Practitioner commentary attributed to Cromwell Littlejohn (Northrop & Johnson) at industry events acknowledges that brokers can be reluctant to publish reduced commission rates on the central-agency listing, on the basis that disclosure may suppress buyer-broker viewings.
+The system, on his published reading, can reward opacity.
+Offered here as practitioner opinion; Northrop & Johnson itself states a commitment to full transparency.

 Dual agency and the IYBA standard form